Skip to content

 While some books can cross genders, your audience will usually be boys or girls.
 Not both.

-1. Who will actually be buying the book?
+4. Who will actually buy the book?

 With children’s books, it’s parents who usually buy the books for their children.